mhshaker/unc-acc-rej/README.md

+Please add your code in the uncertainty_GM function in UncerrtaintyM.py

 To run (for testing and debugging), use the Uncertainty.py Set the dataset name(data_name), uncertainty measure of choice(unc_method), and the parameters of the learning model(prams).
 Currently, the only learning algorithm supported is random forest.